Protect Our Residents

 In response to this flagrant giveaway of City-owned public parkland, Irvine citizens turned to the initiative process — one of the tools of direct democracy available to us in California.
 I took responsibility to draft an Irvine citizens’ initiative, and became the official proponent of the Build the Great Park Veterans Cemetery Initiative.

 Thanks to hundreds of volunteer signature-gathers and the 19,790 Irvine residents who signed our Initiative, we restored the City-owned site to its original designation as the site for the Veterans Memorial Park & Cemetery.

-If I am elected, I will fight to make sure that the policies coming out of City Hall are focused on improving the lives of Irvine residents, not increasing a developer’s bottom-line.
+I will fight to make sure that the policies coming out of City Hall are focused on improving the lives of Irvine residents, not increasing a developer’s bottom-line.

 I’ve prepared a plan — written in the form of an official Irvine City Council Resolution — to address how we immediately move forward with our long-promised Veterans Memorial Park & Cemetery on the ARDA site at the Great Park.
 To read my plan, click here.